 Grading:

-Summative Assessments: 50 %.
-There will be three or more summative assessment grades each marking period.
-Papers and projects will often be considered summative assessment grades.
+Major Assessments: 50%.
+There will be three or more major assessment grades each marking period.
+Papers, projects and will often be considered assessment grades.

-Homework: 20%.
-You will have several homework assignments each week (in-class assignments are often counted as HW).
+Homework/classwork: 20%.
+You will have several homework/classwork assignments each week (in-class assignments are often counted as HW).

 Expectations: